PaXLiCh/FormattEditText/README.md

 #### Properties:

-- mask -- mask for text
+- mask &mdash; mask for text
-- placeholder -- character will be shown where an input is expected an by default the placeholder char is a white-space
+- placeholder &mdash; character will be shown where an input is expected an by default the placeholder char is a white-space

 #### Methods: